Sir-Bip-Bop/Gap-Junction-Coupling-Studies/README.md

 **phaseportrait:** A directory containing all the work done in order to plot and study the phase portraits and the intersection of the nullclines.

+**project:** The directory containing all the functions used in this project, it is necessary to install it using pip to run the functions correctly.
+This directory contains the following two subdirectoties.

+    **models:** A directory containing the integrate functions for each of the models we use in the simulations, the algorithm is the same for all (4th-order Runge-Kutta), the various functions are only distinct in the output they give or if they are ready for single or multiple cells.

     **utils:** A directory containing all the miscellanous 'utility' functions used throughout the different experiments

 **VoltageProfiling.ipynb:** This initial notebook showcases the work done in order to obtain the initial parameter values for each of the models used in this project